alhazmy13/Gota/README.md

     * return true if the all permission was denied
  * `hasDeniedPermission()`
     * return true if there's any denied permission
+ * `isOnNeverAskAgain()`
+    * return true if there's any permission that checked as never ask for permission again.

 ## Wiki